The following appeared in a memo from the mayor of Brindleburg to the city council.

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.

-The following appeared in a memo from the Board of Directors of Butler Manufacturing.
+The following appeared in a memo from the owner of a chain of cheese stores located throughout the United States.

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation is likely to have the predicted result.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.